 Welfare Table 3 also shows welfare losses associated with changes in the income tax schedule for those alive at $t = t_0$ and the number of agents in favor of the tax changes.
 The welfare losses are measured by a common, compensating increase in consumption for all individuals alive at $t = t_0$.
 The results show that as progressivity increases, the welfare losses become smaller.
 They range from 4.3% when $\gamma_1 = 0.053$ to 3.5% at the highest permissible level of progressivity.
 There are two opposing effects behind these results.
 On the one hand, the declines in output and other aggregates become more prominent as the progressivity increases.
 On the other hand, a higher level of curvature provides insurance against idiosyncratic risk.
-Overall, the trade-offs associated with different progressivity levels are crucial to increases to $\gamma_1=0.07,\,\gamma_1=0.09,\,{\rm and}\,\,\gamma_1=0.114,$ respectively.

-understanding the optimal mix of tax instruments, which we will analyze in the next section.
+Overall, the trade-offs associated with different progressivity levels are crucial to understanding the optimal mix of tax instruments, which we will analyze in the next section.

-State-level Revenues Table 3 also shows the changes in revenues at the state level that follow the tax changes.
-As Table 3 and Figure 6 illustrate, higher progressivity levels have sharp implications for other sources of tax revenue (i.e., state and local).
-Alongside the drop in the aggregates, as shown in Figure 6, state revenues also decline.
+State-level revenues Table 3 also shows the changes in revenues at the state level that follow the tax changes.
+As Table 3 and Fig. 6 illustrate, higher progressivity levels have sharp implications for other sources of tax revenue (i.e., state and local).
+Alongside the drop in the aggregates, as shown in Fig. 6, state revenues also decline.
 State revenues fall by 4.5% when the additional revenue is raised by a proportional tax, while they do by 12.3% at the maximum level of progressivity.
-These significant effects highlight additional trade-offs associated with how revenue increases are generated in an economy with different jurisdictions.
-Altogether, total tax revenue (i.e., federal plus state) increases non-trivially less than the Federal tax revenue.
+These significant effects highlight additional trade-offs associated with how revenue increases are generated in an economy with inear Consumption 1 Tax-30% Ta ax Revenue Increase. ------------------- -------------- ------------ -----------